vianuevm/cppStyle/README.md

 [![Stories in Ready](https://badge.waffle.io/stevemer/183style.png?label=ready&title=Ready)](http://waffle.io/stevemer/183style)

-183style is the automated C++ style grader written for and used by EECS 183 at the University of Michigan.
+183style is the backend of the automated C++ style grader written for and used by EECS 183 at the University of Michigan.

 ##Installing